IcePanorama/HarvesterHarvester/.github/USAGE.md

 $ ./HarvesterHarvester path/to/file.ext # the extension can be anything, in fact.
 ```

+This functionality has been tested to work on (some, but not all) .iso files.
+Currently, support is only implemented for pure i9660 file systems with primary volume descriptors.
+I hope to add support for i9660 extensions such as CD-ROM XA in future versions of the i9660 library.

-**Note**: support for other file systems is currently experimental and not fully implemented.
-This is admittedly due to the fact that I need examples of different kinds of I9660 file systems other than ones with primary volume descriptor data in order to finalize these functionalities.
+This lack of support for more file systems is admittedly due to the fact that I need examples of these different kinds file systems in order to finalize the implementation of these functionalities.
 If you run HH on something other than *Harvester*, and you get an error message, please open up [a new issue]()!
 Thanks!

 \[TODO: add issues link above.]